geostyler/geostyler/src/Component/Symbolizer/Field/LineCapField/LineCapField.example.md

-This demonstrates the use of LineCapField.
+This demonstrates the use of `LineCapField`.

 ```jsx
 const React = require('react');